How to tune SQL in a system running MySQL Part 2: SQL analysis

 ・What is an index?

-wiki index (database)
+wiki Index (database)

 Introduction to B-tree indexes

-as using indexes properly
+between using indexes properly and not using them

 ・How to use EXPLAIN